kev-n14/pp1-miracle-of-the-sun/README.md

 * ### **Design**
     * **Colour Scheme**
-        *  The two main colours used are Code Insititue red, and white.
+        *  As this is site is based around an historical event the colour scheme is white with aspects of black nd greys.
+        * The hero image is the only brightly coloured image to catch the users eye.
+        * On the Gallery page all the images are bright and have a white background. to focus the users attention on the images.
+        * The sign up page will have a large backgound image with an off green hue contrast.
+The sign up bottom at the bottom of the form is the same colour as the background to connect these tw elements and to make for a more pleasing experience for the user.
     * **Typography**
-        * The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        * The "Noto Serif Georgian" font is the main font used throughout the whole website with Georgia, Times, serif as the fallback font respectively in case the font isn't being imported into the site correctly.
+"Noto Serif Georgian" is a clean, attractive and appropriate font.
     * **Imagery**
         Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.
 Wireframes